Leanpub Header

 About the Book

-Your organization has probably invested real money in problem-solving training.
+Your organization has probably spent real money on problem-solving.

 A3 thinking.
 Root cause analysis.
 PDSA cycles.
-Maybe even kata coaching.
-And the training was probably pretty good.
+Maybe kata coaching.
+People learned the methods, practiced them, and returned to the factory, hospital, or office.

 So why aren’t more problems getting solved?